letsencrypt/cp-cps/CP-CPS.md

 Other participants include CAs that cross-sign or issue subordinates to the ISRG PKI.

-ISRG PKI vendors and service providers with access to confidential information or privileged systems are required to operate in compliance with the ISRG CP.
+ISRG PKI vendors and service providers with access to confidential information or privileged systems are required to operate in compliance with the this ISRG CP/CPS.

 ## 1.4 Certificate Usage